LHB116/DeepSVC/README.md

 - Download the training data.
 We train the models on the [Vimeo90k dataset](https://github.com/anchen1011/toflow) ([Download link](http://data.csail.mit.edu/tofu/dataset/vimeo_septuplet.zip)).

-- Run main.py to train the PSNR models,  we first pretrian model with key frame coded with bpg  and lambda=2048.
+- Run main.py to train the PSNR/MS-SSIM models.
+We first pretrian model with key frame coded with bpg and lambda=2048.
 Then load the pretrianed weights, train with key frame coded with key frame coded with AI codecs (in image_model.py).
 More detail see main.py.